PHASE 1 OF 7

 The Four Personas

-Every winning hackathon team needs four key roles.
-You don't need a big team — you need the right composition.
-One person can fill multiple roles.
+Every winning team needs four roles.
+You don't need a big team, just the right mix.
+One person can cover several roles.

 THE DESIGNER